-MAN v FAT Football – an FA-endorsed 14 week football league exclusively for the 56% of UK men who are overweight or obese launches in Cambridge from 8th January 2018
+MAN v FAT Football is an FA-endorsed 14 week football league exclusively for the 56% of UK men who are overweight or obese is into its third season in Cambridge

 The MAN v FAT Football scheme is for the very first time available in Cambridge.
 Local men who want to tackle their weight issues now have the chance to join this incredibly successful weight loss league.
 With 95% of players losing weight and some players losing up to 70lbs during the 14 week league, it’s no wonder that the Football Association have officially endorsed the leagues.

 Set up by Andrew Shanahan who himself lost five stone and was fed-up with weight loss classes just for women, MAN v FAT combines football with easy to follow diet and lifestyle advice as well as 24/7 online and offline support.
 There’s the traditional weigh-ins before each game, but this is then followed-up by a 30 minute game of six-a-side football.
 Extra goal bonuses are awarded depending on the pounds lost by the players, so it becomes a real team effort.